Cryptonomic/Conseil/docs/README.md

 #### Attribute metadata

 - `currency-symbol`: Associated with Currency type fields, contains currency symbol or code, for example, 'XTZ', or 'ꜩ'
-- `currency-symbol-code`: Same as `currency-symbol`, but stores the Unicode index of the currency symbol, for 'ꜩ' it would be `42793`
+- `currency-symbol-code`: Same as `currency-symbol`, but stores the Unicode code point of the currency symbol, for 'ꜩ' it would be `42793`
 - `data-format`: Presently used to customize date format.
 String contents of this item have no impact on how the data is sent or queried, it would be up to the implementing UI to interpret this content.
 - `display-order`: Hints to a UI as to the order in which the fields should appear by default.
 - `display-priority`: Hints to the UI the relative priority of the data, allowing lower priority information that could be removed due to space constraints while keeping more relevant things in view.